 Some of the biggest features of git are speed and efficiency of branching, and accuracy of merging.
 As a result, best practices involve making frequent use of branches.
 Creating several topic branches a day, even, should not be considered excessive, and working on several topic branches simultaneously again should be commonplace.

 Chapter 3, Section 4 of Pro Git has a detailed discussion of topic branches.
-For Infinispan, it makes sense to create a topic branch and name it after the JIRA it corresponds to. (if it doesn’t correspond to a JIRA, a simple but descriptive name should be used).
+For Infinispan, it makes sense to create a topic branch and name it after the issue it corresponds to. (if it doesn’t correspond to an issue, a simple but descriptive name should be used).

 Topic Branches Affecting More Than One Release Branch